AvantaDesign/avanta-coinmaster/docs/NEXT_AGENT_SESSION_PROMPT_V2.md

 # 🤖 GitHub Copilot Agent Session Prompt - Avanta Finance
-## Phase 1: Critical Security Hardening
+## Phase 5: Validation and Testing Plan

 ## Project Context
 You are working on **Avanta Finance**, a comprehensive financial management application for Personas Físicas con Actividad Empresarial (PFAE) in Mexico. **ALL CORE PHASES ARE COMPLETE** - the application is now a full-featured financial management system.